HyperBlitzer/cse15l-lab-reports/lab-report-1-week-2.md

 # Moving Files with scp

-* Go ahead and quit the server
+* Go ahead and logout of the server

 * Now we are going to copy the *connecting.java* file over to the server